netlogic-xing/SmileFamily/doc/design.md

     private BClass b;
     private CClass c;

-    @OnCreated //@OnCreated in method means this method will be called after instance is created and its fields injected public void setB(BClass b){//injected default by parameter's type name. this.b = b;
+    @injected //@injected in method means this method will be called after instance is created and its fields injected public void setB(BClass b){//injected default by parameter's type name. this.b = b;
     }

-    @OnCreated
+    @injected
     public void setC(@Injected(name="cInstance")CClass c){//injected by specified name this.c = c;
     }